 On the 1st of December in a lovely Italian restaurant on Sydney’s Darling Harbour, the Rotary Club of Sydney Darling Harbour held it’s Changeover.
-Long-delayed by Covid, this evening gave us an opportunity to reflect on the two years of Mel Lane’s Presidency, and our accomplishments during these unusual and unprecedented times.
+Long-delayed by COVID, this evening gave us an opportunity to reflect on the two years of Mel’s Presidency, and our accomplishments during these unusual and unprecedented times.
 Mel’s speech from the evening is listed below, and details her many accomplishment in her two years as Club President.

 Thanks for everything Mel.
 You’ve left some large and very shiny shoes to fill.